Lawd-STAR/DetStream-Vision-Agents/DEVELOPMENT.md

 ### Typing

 Avoid using Union types or complicated composite types.
 Keep typing simple.
-Use the PcmAudio type instead of bytes when passing around audio.
+Use the `getstream.video.rtc.track_util.PcmData` type instead of bytes when passing around audio.
-This prevents mistakes related to different audio formats.
+This prevents mistakes related to handling audio with different formats, sample rates etc.

 ### Testing